Lxkshyz/Backend-Java/README.md

 - Wrote first "Hello World" program
 - Explored JShell for quick testing
 - Learned about variables and data types in Java

+### Day 2
+- Practiced control flow statements (if/else, switch)
+- Worked with loops (for, while, do-while, enhanced for loop)
+- Learned about operators (arithmetic, logical, relational, ternary)
+- Solved basic pattern and logic-building exercises

+### Day 3
+- Understood Classes, Objects, and how Java’s OOP structure works
+- Explored Methods, return types, and parameters
+- Studied Attributes (fields) inside a class
+- Learned about Strings and common operations
+- Practiced working with Arrays (1D and basic multi-dimensional)